 Who is it for?

 Some people equate marketing with advertising.
-Not you.
 You know that marketing is a multi-faceted business process involving creativity and innovation alongside analytical and strategic skills.
+The MSc Marketing, Strategy and Innovation course is perfect for you if you have an appreciation of marketing.
+Now you want to make it your career or find out how to take your business to the next level.

 Chat to one of our MSc in Marketing Strategy & Innovation students now and have them answer your questions on everything from application to student life.